marriott-library/MaRMAT-Beta/README.md

 - Tkinter: Tkinter is Python's standard GUI (Graphical User Interface) package.
 It is used to create desktop applications with a graphical interface.
 Documentation

-* * Note: These dependencies are essential for running the Reparative Metadata Audit Tool.
+*Note: These dependencies are essential for running the Reparative Metadata Audit Tool.
 If you don't have Python installed, you can download it from the official Python website.
-Tkinter is usually included with Python distributions, so no separate installation is required.* *
+Tkinter is usually included with Python distributions, so no separate installation is required.*

 ### Installation
 No installation is required.
 Simply run the Python script reparative_metadata_audit_tool.py to start the application on your PC.

-### The Lexicon

-### Developing Your Own Lexicon

-### Sample Data

-### Using the GUI